Where fine art, pop culture and social movements intersect.

 Print Media students have access to our spacious and well-equipped shops and studios.
 Studio culture is at the heart of your educational experience at Emily Carr, as spaces where you can create, learn, collaborate, experiment, and play.

-Our expansive, sunlight Print Media Studio is equipped everything you need to practice lithography, relief, screen printing, letterpress, bookbinding, intaglio and more.
+Our expansive, sunlit Print Media Studio is equipped everything you need to practice lithography, relief, screen printing, letterpress, bookbinding, intaglio and more.

 Each space is maintained by expert technical staff who collaborate with faculty and staff to provide students with instruction and guidance.
 Technical staff ensure safe and accessible working environments and lead instructional workshops to enhance your learning.